paultyng/terraform-provider-unifi/docs/resources/device.md

 ### Optional

 - `allow_adoption` (Boolean) Specifies whether this resource should tell the controller to adopt the device on create.
-Defaults to `false`.
+Defaults to `true`.
 - `forget_on_destroy` (Boolean) Specifies whether this resource should tell the controller to forget the device on destroy.
 Defaults to `true`.
 - `mac` (String) The MAC address of the device.
 This can be specified so that the provider can take control of a device (since devices are created through adoption).
 - `name` (String) The name of the device.